Renewable energy plan incentivizes GM EV owners: Free home charging after midnight

 The automaker hadn't invested in public fast-charging stations in any broad way until last year, but it now plans unified brand-based charging experiences, including "one-click" app-based charging.

-GM also recently accelerated announced two more battery plants, alongside a pair of previously-announced factories.
+GM also recently announced two more battery plants, alongside a pair of previously-announced factories.
 It's also continuing to invest in hydrogen fuel cells, albeit primarily for commercial vehicles, not passenger cars.

 It's all part of an "aspiration" to eliminate tailpipes from light-duty vehicles by 2035, and achieve net-zero carbon emissions by 2040.
-GM has said it will offer 30 all-electric models by mid-decade, wand wants EVs to make up 40% of its United States lineup by 2025.
+GM has said it will offer 30 all-electric models by mid-decade and wants EVs to make up 40% of its United States lineup by 2025.